42cc/p2psafety/p2psafety_vagrant_env/README.md

 ## Usage

-- Edit configuration variables in the `site.pp` file
+- Edit configuration variables in the `p2psafety.pp` file
 - `vagrant up`

 That's it!
 You are all set.